SowinskiBraeden/school-management-api/README.md

 ## Getting Started

 The systems is easy to start and your local machine.
-Eliminating and long unforgiving configurations you may face in other software.
+Eliminating any long unforgiving configurations you may face in other software.

 ### Installation